 To be able to provide the functionality that it does, cloud-init must be integrated into the boot in a fairly controlled way.
 There are five stages to boot:

 - 1. Generator

 - 2. Local

 - 3. Network

 - 4. Config

 - 5. Final

 Generator

-When booting under systemd, a generator will run that determines if cloud-init.target should be included in the boot goals.
-By default, this generator will enable cloud-init.
-It will not enable cloud-init if either:
+When booting under systemd, a generator will run that determines if cloud-init.target should be included in the boot goals. ds-identify runs at this stage.